Sanitary Ware Coating Automation

 - precision coating cell engineering and integration

-- cleanroom enclosure design and qualification support
+- paint booth enclosure design and qualification support

 - inline inspection system integration